huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_cluster.md

 ## Attributes Reference

-In addition to the arguments listed above, the following computed attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `created` - Cluster creation time.
 The format is     ISO8601:YYYY-MM-DDThh:mm:ssZ